League Rules: Reyna (11 and 12 years)

 Pitchers are allowed to pitch a maximum of 5 innings per week (subject to rest periods set forth below), with weeks starting on Monday morning and ending on Sunday evening.

 The home team shall designate a representative to count each pitcher’s number ofpitches thrown in a game and both coaches shall confirm the number of pitches after

 each inning.
 BYBA umpires will not be responsible for tracking pitches thrown by the pitchers.
 In the event of a disputed pitch count, the home team’s count shall apply.

 The minimum amount of rest required before a pitcher may pitch again in another game are as set forth below (subject to the 3-inning maximum).

 1-20 pitches – no rest required to pitch the next day 21-35 pitches – 24 hours (1 day)

 36-50 pitches – 48 hours (2 days)

 66-85 pitches – 96 hours (4 days)

-85 pitches is the maximum number of pitches allowed per game.
+85 pitches are the maximum number of pitches allowed per game.

-85 pitches is the maximum number of pitches per game.
 The rest period starts the day after a player pitches his last pitch.
-For example, if a player pitches 25 pitches in his 9- 11am Saturday game, he must rest the entire day on Sunday and is not eligible to pitch until Monday.
+For example, if a player pitches 25 pitches in his 9-11am Saturday game, he must rest the entire day on Sunday and is not eligible to pitch until Monday.
 It would not matter if the player had a game after 11am on Sunday.